GDPR Compliant Cloud Storage - A Step-by-Step Guide for 2019

 Are you confused about GDPR and Cloud Storage?
 Learn how to improve your GDPR compliance with Nimbox.

-Do you know the location of where your data is stored?
+Do you know the physical location of where your data is stored?
 Before cloud computing, all business data resided in the companies country.
-Organisations knew where their data was stored because they could walk to it in the office.
-With the cloud, your data could be stored anywhere.
-Being responsible for your data and taking action in uncertain times is key for future-proofing your business.
+Organisations knew where their data was stored because they could walk to it physically in the office.
+With the cloud, your data could be stored anywhere in the world.
+Future-proofing the success of your business starts with taking responsibility for your data against security threats in these uncertain times.

 A. Ensuring only the right people have access to the correct data is a security challenge that many organisations face.
 The Nimbox platform allows freedom of collaboration while reducing the risk of a data breach.
 It does this through enforcing security policies such as; zero-knowledge protection, auto password renewal, encrypted external shares and two-factor authentication to enhance the security of your organisation’s data management.